-A natural stimulus for the healing process is active exercise in a controlled, gradual and progressive manner.
+A natural stimulus for the healing process is active exercise - provided the exercises are done in a controlled, careful and prescribed manner.

 For more information see Back Exercise and Abdominal Exercise Recommendations.